brian7704/OpenTAKServer-docs/docs/configuration.md

     - Log files in `~/ots/logs/` will rotate at midnight every night.
 This setting determines the number of days to keep rotated logs
       Log files older than this setting will be automatically deleted.
 Default `7`

+- OTS_RABBITMQ_PREFETCH (Added in 1.5.0)
+  - How many CoT messages that cot_parser processes should prefetch.
+See https://www.rabbitmq.com/docs/consumer-prefetch Default: `2`

 - OTS_RABBITMQ_SERVER_ADDRESS (Added in 1.1.4)
     - Address of the RabbitMQ server.
 Default `127.0.0.1`